lk3de/impftermin-checker/README.md

 # Thank you!
 Finding an appointment to get your shot is luckily not an issue anymore.
 Thus, I am archiving the repository.
-Thanks for all starts and contributions!
-Stay healthy!
+Thanks for all stars and contributions!
+Stay healthy! 💉😉

 # Impftermin-Checker